fuzziqersoftware/libevent-async/README.md

 ## The libmysql-async library

 This library provides the class `EventAsync::MySQL::Client`.
-This client can only do a few useful things; fortunately, one of those things is running SQL queries and returning result sets.
+This client only supports caching_sha2_password authentication and can only do a few useful things; fortunately, one of those useful things is running SQL queries and returning result sets.
 See Protocols/MySQL/Client.hh for usage information.

+## The libmemcache-async library

+This library provides the class `EventAsync::Memcache::Client`.
+This client supports all the basic operations, but does not support virtual buckets or SASL authentication.
+See Protocols/Memcache/Client.hh for usage information.

 ## Things to fix / improve / add